AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-08-09-sorting-ant-design-tables.md

 That renders a table like this, whose columns can either be sorted individually or in combination with one another, based on the precedence/priority you've defined for each column:

-{% include img.html img="table.png" alt="An Ant Design Table component, with one column being sorted." %}
+{% include img.html src: "table.png", alt: "An Ant Design Table component, with one column being sorted." %}

 Let's zoom in on this piece of code to understand how columns are actually sorted in Ant Design: